Scrumy is a project management tool loosely based off of

 clicking here.

-That's very sad.
-But if you must, click on the settings link and then click "Change" next to your project plan.
+To change back to a free plan, click on the settings link and then click "Change" next to your project plan.
 You can either

 downgrade,